Duality and mapping tori in Heegaard Floer homology: Introduction

-Suppose $C$ is a free, finitely generated chain complex over $\bF_2[[U]]$.
-We can take the formal derivative of the differential on $C$ to get a $+1$ graded chain map More explicitly, the map $\Phi$ is obtained by taking the differential $\d$ on $C$, writing it as a matrix in terms of a basis of $C$, and then differentiating each entry of the matrix.
+Our Lefschetz number formula also involves a $+1$ graded endomorphism $\Phi\colon C\to C$.
+The map $\Phi$ is obtained by writing the differential $\d$ of $C$ as a matrix in terms of a $\bK[U]$ basis of $C$, and then differentiating each entry of the matrix with respect to $U$.
 The map $\Phi$ is independent of the choice of basis, up to chain homotopy.

-We define the chain complexes and write $H^-(C),H^\infty(C)$ and $H^+(C)$ for the respective homology groups.
-The short exact sequence induces a long exact sequence relating the homology groups $H^-(C),H^\infty(C)$ and $H^+(C)$.
-We let denote the connecting homomorphism.
-Since we are working over the power series ring $\bF_2[[U]]$, it is not hard to see that whenever $H^+(C)$ is finitely generated over $\bF_2$, the module $H^\infty(C)$ vanishes, implying that $\delta$ is an isomorphism.
+To state the formula, we must tensor $C$ with $\bK[[U]]$.
+Chain complexes $C^\infty$ and $C^+$ may also be defined over $\bK[[U]]$, similarly to equation~\eqref{eq:Cminus-infty-plus-intro}.
+This does not change the Lefschetz number of $F$ over $H_{\red}^+$, since

-We can now state our formula for the Lefschetz number of an endomorphism of a chain complex over $\bF_2[[U]]$ with torsion homology groups:
+We can now state our algebraic Lefschetz number formula: